seandstewart/bardly/pending/romances/pericles/11-player.md

 **MARINA**
 Do you know this house to be a place of such resort,
-and will come into't?
+and will come into 't?
 I hear say you are of
 honourable parts, and are the governor of this place.

 **LYSIMACHUS**